agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 lesser impact on consistency.
 Each replica, indeed each system request, can set its own bounds on observable inconsistency, while a general-purpose middleware library transparently enforces these requirements.
-At the extreme, the framework can enforce strong consistency by setting $\epsilon = 0$ for appropriately-defined conits.
+At the extreme, the framework can enforce either atomic or sequential consistency by setting $\epsilon = 0$ for appropriately-defined conits.
 For $\epsilon > 0$, the framework offers neither CAP-consistency nor CAP-availability; in return, applications can provide limited amounts of availability, possibly during network partitions, while strictly bounding levels of inconsistency.
 One use case for this is to ``smooth out" intermittent fluctuations in network performance, a desirable feature for safety-critical systems operating